isomerpages/moe-jieminpri/pages/terms-of-use.md

 ### Privacy Policy

-Click HERE to review this Website Privacy Statement.
+Click [here](https://www.jieminpri.moe.edu.sg/privacy/) to review this Website Privacy Statement.

 ### Restrictions on use of materials